 Once stored in a GWAS-VCF file, summary statistics can be read and queried using R or Python programming languages with our open-source libraries (Table 2) or from the command line using for example: bcftools 20, GATK 21 or bedtools 23.
 Alternatively, GWAS-VCF may be converted to NHGRI-EBI format or any other tabular format to support incompatible tools.
 Further, gwasglue provides convenient R programming functions to automate preparation of genetic association data for downstream analysis (Table 2).
-Currently, methods exist for streamlining variant fine-mapping 24–28, colocalisation29, MR 304 and data visualisation 31.
+Currently, methods exist for streamlining variant fine-mapping 24–28, colocalization 29, MR 30 and data visualisation 31.
 New methods are being actively added and users may request new features via the repository issues page.

-To encourage adoption, we made openly available over 10,000 complete GWAS summary statistics in VCF format as part of the IEU GWAS database.
+To encourage adoption, we made openly available over 10,000 complete GWAS summary statistics in GWAS-VCF format as part of the IEU GWAS database.
 These studies include a broad range of traits, diseases and molecular phenotypes initially collected for the MR Base platform 32.

 A limitation of current summary statistics formats, including GWAS-VCF, is the lack of a widely adopted and stable representation of sequence variants that can be used as universal unique identifier for said variants.
 Published summary statistics often use rsids 33 to identify variants but this practice is inappropriate because rsids are locus identifiers and do not distinguish between multiple alternative alleles observed at the same site.
 Moreover, rsids are not stable as they can be merged and retired over time.
 The reason this is a problem is that in GWAS summary statistics every record represents the effect of a specific allele on one or more traits, and if a record identifier is used that is not unique for each allele it cannot technically be considered an identifier.
-An alternative approach is to concatenate chromosome, base-position, ref and alt allele field values into a single string, but this is non-standardised and genome build specific.
+An alternative approach is to concatenate chromosome, base-position, reference and alternative allele field values into a single string, but this is non-standardised, and genome build specific.
 Worst still is the common approach of mixing these types of identifiers within a single file.
 In version 1.0.0 of the GWAS-VCF specification we suggest querying variants by chromosome and base-position and filtering the output to retain the target substitution (implemented in our parsers), but we acknowledge that this approach can be cumbersome and difficult to interoperate with other software.
 The ideal solution would be to populate the ID column of a GWAS-VCF file using universally accepted and unique variant identifiers.
 We have reviewed several existing variant identifier formats as candidates for the variant identifier field, to be implemented in the next version of the specification (Supplementary Table 2).
 However, we refrain from making a unilateral choice at this juncture because successful implementation will require consultation from a range of stakeholders.
 The genetics community uses different approaches already to deal with the problem of sequence variant representation and there is a need to coalesce upon a single format.

 Here we present an adaptation of the VCF specification for GWAS summary statistics storage that is amenable to high-throughput analyses and robust data sharing and integration.
 We implement open-source tools to convert existing summary statistics formats to GWAS-VCF, and libraries for reading or querying this format and integrating with existing analysis tools.
 Finally, we provide complete GWAS summary statistics for over 10,000 traits in GWAS-VCF.
 These resources enable convenient and efficient secondary analyses of GWAS summary statistics and support future tool development.